unixwzrd/oobabooga-macOS/macOS-Install.md

 conda create --clone webui.02.llamacpp -n webui.03.torch
 conda deactivate
 conda activate webui.03.torch
-conda install pytorch torchvision -c pytorch
+conda install --force-reinstall pytorch torchvision -c pytorch
 ```

 ## Where We Are

 This is a lot to cover, but there are more modules which get mis-installed and need to be repaired, re-installed, or built from source.
 This package has a lot of modules and a lot of dependencies, so expect breakage from time to time.
-Making checkpoints for rollback along the way will help a lot if you get a bad module, you won't have to destroy your whole venv or figure out which modules need to be uninstalled and re-installed.
+Making checkpoints for rollback along the way will help a lot if you get a bad module, you won't have to destroy your whole VENV or figure out which modules need to be uninstalled and re-installed.

-Once you feel comfortable with your checkpoints and working venv, you can remove some of the ones you aren't using and this will improve Conda's performance.
+Once you feel comfortable with your checkpoints and working VENV, you can remove some of the ones you aren't using and this will improve Conda's performance.

 At his point, LLaMA models should start up just fine as long as they are GGML formatted models and you should see a noticeable performance improvement.
 Put as many GPU layers as you possibly can and set the threads at a reasonable number like 8.